Protein Granola

 I’ve included step-by-step photos below to make this recipe easy to follow at home.
 For the full printable recipe instructions and ingredient quantities, scroll to the recipe card at the bottom of this post.

 Step 1- Mix the dry.
-Start by adding the oats and protein powder to a mixing bowl and setting it aside.
+Start by adding the oats, protein powder, and nuts to a mixing bowl, then set it aside.

 Step 2- Melt.
-In a microwave-safe bowl, add the peanut butter with your maple syrup and microwave in 20-second spurts, until the peanut butter has melted.
+In a microwave-safe bowl, add the peanut butter and maple syrup, and microwave in 20-second spurts until the peanut butter has melted.

 Step 3- Combine.
 Add the wet to the dry mixture and mix until combined.

 Step 4- Bake.
 Line a large baking tray with parchment paper.
-Transfer the granola mixture on top of it and spread it out into an even layer.
-Bake the granola for 13-15 minutes, stirring halfway through.
+Transfer the granola mixture on top and spread it into an even layer.
+Bake the granola for 20 minutes, stirring halfway through.

 Step 5- Cool and mix.
-Remove the granola from the oven and stir once more, before letting it cool completely.
-Once cooled, transfer it to a mixing bowl and add your mix-ins of choice.
+Remove the granola from the oven and stir once more, then let it cool completely.
+Once cooled, break apart and serve.

 high protein granola.